When your income passes a threshold set by the government annually, your Old Age Security (OAS) benefits may be clawed back.

-In addition to the OAS, low-income seniors may also be eligible for additional benefits including Guaranteed Income Supplement, Allowance and Allowance for the Survivor.
+In addition to the OAS, low-income seniors may be eligible for additional benefits, including the Guaranteed Income Supplement.

 Net income: $95,000

 Clawback (15% on excess income): $2,273.25 or approx. $189.44 per month.

 Unlike other benefits available to low-income seniors, income from OAS is taxable.
 For 2023, if your income exceeds $129,757 (age 65 to 74) or $129,757 (age 75 and older), your OAS benefit is reduced to $0.